-My adventure, Fundy Mud Pottery, is about processing and firing the local Fundy mud I gather between Hillsborough and ‘The Rocks,’ while Ruth-Ann’s entity is original limited edition Linocut Prints and cards.
+My adventure, Fundy Mud Pottery, is about processing and firing the local Fundy mud I gather between my house and ‘The Rocks,’ while Ruth-Ann’s entity is her original limited edition Linocut Prints and cards.

-Pottery as it happens on my fundyheather flickr:
+Double click for Pottery as it happens on fundyheather flickr:

 Other activities?
 Stone stairs need railings, big gas kiln build needs tested, (controls are in Italian.)
-Moved the sawmill to another log cabin build if I can get back to the forest again.
-My big welder is departed, need to break the ‘tig‘ out or go back to open flame and smoke where I started.
+Moved the sawmill to another log cabin build.
+My big welder is departed, need to go back to where I started.
 Have a lot of half built furniture that needs iron legs.
-Looking at my old clown stuff, might bring Star back from the last century.
-He can visit your business in the case you want to take it down at least to the next level… that would be like about my level.
+Looking at my old clown stuff, might bring Star back from the last century, in the case you want to move your event down to the next level… like, my level.
+Did a fun thing for Bee Day.

 Now playing… the bansuri, a north west India flute Krishna used to pick up chicks.
 The G-bass will tag along in western pop style, and is the largest model that can be readily learned.
-The target, of course, is to play the big classical Hindustani E-bass, which is more emotional instrument than musical instrument.
-My fingers, ruined in stone work can’t reach the holes, so I ‘had a’ butcher it a bit.
-Still waiting for my Rav Vast b Kurd, being built in Perm, Russia.
-It appears a match for the E-bass, just have to see.
+The target is to play the big classical Hindustani E-bass, which is more emotional instrument than musical instrument.
+My old fingers, ruined in stone work, can’t reach the holes, so I ‘had a’ butcher it a bit. /still waiting on delivery of Rav Vast b Kurd, being built for me in Perm, Russia.

 Come for tea if you can find me.
 Hint: look for an iron fish on the road barn, and a Thunderbird carving beside the door to my so called studio.
 I don’t sell from the porch here, just drink King Cole with who ever comes by while I plot world domination.

-for even more time well wasted, join my other adventures on flickr!
+for time well wasted, my ventures on flickr!

 Double click fundyheather flickr for Furniture and whatever else: